Linuxfabrik/monitoring-plugins/INSTALL.md

   Alma, Amazon, CentOS, CloudLinux, Fedora, Oracle Linux, RedHat, Rocky, Scientific.

 When the Linuxfabrik RPM or DEB package is installed, you will already find the appropriate sudoers drop-in in `/etc/sudoers.d/` (it is part of the package).
-Source tarball and Git installs must add it manually.
+Source-zip and GitHub source installs must add it manually.

 When you call plugins with sudo from Icinga, also preserve the proxy environment variables you care about, for example: